hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 comparisons to be *exactly* what I wanted, so I wrote my own.
 I compared MATLAB, Python+numpy, Julia and R and found Julia to be blazing fast, MATLAB and Python to be similar speeds and R to be the slowest.
-[The code][code-speed] is available on Github, but I defined the functions as below:
+[The code][code-speed] is available on Github, but I defined the functions as below.
+All the functions ran on my machine with almost identical background processes.

 ```python
 def plainFor():